Open-Technology-Foundation/kb-query/docs/AUTH_SETUP_MANDATORY.md

 6. **KB Access Denied**
    ```
-   {"error":"Access to knowledge base 'private-kb' is not allowed"}
+   {"error":"Access to knowledgebase 'private-kb' is not allowed"}
    ```
    Solution: Your key doesn't have access to this KB